 You have two options for filing a claim under the statute:

-As the Lemon Law in California can be complex, the recommended approach is to hire a lawyer to take on your case.
+As the Lemon Law in CA can be complex, the recommended approach is to hire a lawyer to take on your case.
 Because you can reclaim legal expenses under the California Lemon Law, it is actually cost effective, as it saves a huge amount of your valuable time during the process.